-I didn’t notice wether or not this was a greater version of the traction that what originally released, but one thing I noticed is that the additional tread gives dust a place to get stuck so some wiping will be needed when you’re at your local gym that isn’t well kept.
-Otherwise the traction played and performed just as I remember — not quite as good as the Kobe 4, but still a very good and reliable setup.
+I didn’t notice whether or not this was a greater version of the traction that what originally released, but one thing I noticed is that the additional tread gives dust a place to get stuck so some wiping will be needed when you’re at your local gym that isn’t well kept.
+Otherwise, the traction played and performed just as I remember — not quite as good as the Kobe 4, but still a very good and reliable setup.

 Cushion is another area that has changed quite a bit from the original model.

 The original featured a heel Zoom Air unit and a forefoot Met Zoom Air unit — this Zoom unit was a bit larger than a quarter and sat right beneath the ball of the foot.
 All of this was housed within a very minimal Phylon midsole.